pinkimahato9814-afk/Superstores_sales_analysis/README.md

+<mark>Top Performing States<mark>

+        California generates the highest profit by a significant margin, making it the most valuable state New York and Washington follow as strong contributors to overall profitability Other states like Michigan, Indiana, and Georgia provide moderate but steady profit

+<mark>Loss-Making States<mark>

+        Several states are operating at a loss, with Texas showing the highest negative profit Other loss-making states include Illinois, Ohio, Pennsylvania, and Colorado These states require attention in terms of cost control or pricing strategies

+<mark>Profit Distribution<mark>

+        Profit is highly concentrated in a few top states rather than evenly distributed The top 10 states contribute the majority of total profit After the top performers, the contribution drops off quickly

+<mark>California vs Other States<mark>

+        California clearly outperforms all other states in profitability It acts as the primary driver of overall business profit

+<mark> Key Takeaways<mark>

+        Focus on maintaining and expanding success in top states like California and New York Investigate and fix issues in loss-making states (especially Texas) Reduce dependency on a few states by improving performance in mid- and low-tier states Optimize regional strategies to achieve more balanced profit distribution

 # <mark> 6.
 Ship Mode Analysis <mark>
 Which shipping mode is most used?
 Does faster shipping (First Class / Same Day) lead to higher sales?